brewchetta/100724-p3-building-orms/README.md

 ## Getting Started

 Fork and clone.
 In the terminal run `pipenv install` followed by `pipenv shell`.
-You should be able to debug easily with `python3 debug.py`.
-If the `ipdb` isn't working then remove it and run `python3 -i debug.py`.
+You should be able to debug easily with `python3 index.py` by running `python -i index.py`.

 ## Exercises